-Unfortunately, it is not obvious for every finder of an explosive that this makes mention of his find, but for me, of course, because this hand grenade can also be found by persons who are unable or unwilling to deal with it in a responsible manner.
-For example, there are also increasingly better children’s metal detectors on the market that respond to such an explosive and not all explosives are immediately recognizable and sometimes appear not to be as innocent as they look.
+Unfortunately, it is not obvious for every finder of an explosive to report his find, but it is obvious for us because this hand grenade can also be found by someone who does not know how to handle it responsibly.
+For example, better children’s metal detectors are coming on to the market that also respond to such an explosive and not all explosives are immediately recognisable and sometimes turn out to be not as innocent as they look.

 Because explosives are usually buried for a longer period of time, they may have become unstable due to erosion and it is therefore important that you always dig carefully to avoid hitting the explosive with your digging equipment.
 Stop digging immediately if you find ammunition or other dangerous-looking objects and warn the police immediately, who will instruct you on what to do.